dongAxis/TroyHorse/README.md

 You can follow the help menu to do some operations.

 ###MileStone
-May 10: complete hide process, and control module in user space land May 11: complete hide direct
+May 10: complete hide process, and control module in user space land<br/>
+May 11: complete hide direct

 Happy